QuickBooks Blog

 Online payments transfer electronically.
 They use a payment gateway to facilitate and authorize several types of payments, including eChecks, credit cards, and direct debit payments.

 Online payments aren’t restricted to online businesses.
-Online purchases can occur in brick-and-mortar stores using digital wallets, or apps that store credit and debit card information on a mobile device.
+They can also occur in brick-and-mortar stores using digital wallets or apps that store credit and debit card information on a mobile device.

 Online payments seem to be the way of the future in terms of cost and convenience.
-They offer a cheaper and faster way to get paid, and they give consumers options when they check out.
+They offer a cheaper and faster way to get paid and give consumers options when they check out.

 Cash and credit card sales require you to tally up the total price, including taxes.
 But the best online payment methods do this automatically, saving you time and reducing the risk of error.
-You’ll need to pay fees to accept payments online.
-But these fees are generally more affordable than those charged by credit card companies.
+You’ll need to pay fees to accept payments online, but these fees are generally more affordable than what credit card companies charge.

 Digital wallets, like Apple Pay or Google Pay, are going mainstream, especially among younger consumers.
 The change indicates a tipping point for online payments wherein the advent of digital wallets is around the corner.